Florida Gators women's soccer: Coaching staff

 Becky Burleigh became the first head coach of the Florida Gators soccer program on June 28, 1994.
 Prior to coaching at Florida, Burleigh was the head coach at Berry College, where her Lady Fury teams won two NAIA national championships.
 At Florida and Berry, Burleigh compiled an overall record of 496-141-43, with a winning percentage of 0.7610.
-She ranked fourth in total number of wins, and fifth in winning percentage, among all active Division I women's soccer coaches.
+She ranked fourth in total number of wins, and fifth in winning percentage, among all active Division I women's soccer coaches at the time of her tenure.

-Tony Amato served as the coach for the 2021–2022 season before being terminated after 1 season and a 4-12-4 record.
+Tony Amato served as head coach for the 2021 season before being terminated after one season and a 4–12–4 record.

-Samantha Bohon was hired as the third coach of the program on May 16, 2022.
+Samantha Bohon was hired as the third head coach of the program on May 16, 2022.
+On November 12, 2025, Bohon was fired after compiling an 18–34–18 overall record and 5–23–12 in SEC play over four seasons.

-On November 12, 2025, Bohon was fired after going 18-34-18 overall and 5-23-12 in conference play over 4 seasons.
+On December 5, 2025, Nick Zimmerman was named the fourth head coach in program history.
+Zimmerman, previously head coach at Mississippi State (where he led the team to a 12–7–1 record and an NCAA Tournament berth in 2025), will lead the Gators into their 32nd season in fall 2026.